unilincoln/RDM/researchtools.md

 # <i class="icon-wrench"></i> Research Tools

 The University of Lincoln wishes to support researchers by providing you with appropriate software tools in order to undertake your research.
-We recognise that each research discipline will have specialist software tools appropriate to its own needs.
-However, there are a number of software applications which are be of general use during the planning, research, and publication stages of your work, irrespective of research discipline.
+We recognise that each research discipline will have specialist tools appropriate to its own needs.

-This page lists a number of tools, use of which is recommended (in some cases, *required*) by the University of Lincoln.
+However, there are a number of applications which will be of general use during the planning, research, and publication stages of your work, irrespective of research discipline.
+This page provides accessa number of such tools, use of which is recommended (in some cases, *required*) by the University of Lincoln.

 ## <i class="icon-check"></i> Before You Start